ORNL-Fusion/freda-doc/docs/introduction.rst

 models, engineering analysis capabilities, or improved workflow tools, the FREDA architecture provides standardized interfaces for integration.
-The project maintains open documentation, code repositories, and regular community workshops to facilitate collaboration.
+The project maintains open documentation, code repositories, and communicates regularly at community conferences to facilitate collaboration.